zalora/styleguide/pages/components/Typography.md

 #### Color

-When you use text on a background other than black/white, please check the color swatches here to find which color should you use so that it guarantees the readability your content.
+When you use text on a background other than black/white, please check the color section in this document.
+The color swatches show which color you should use on a certain background color to guarantee the readability your content.

 #### Line height

-Line height is the amount of apace between beaslines in a block of text.
+Line height is the amount of apace between baselines in a block of text.
 A text's line-height is proportional to its font size.
-Check the chart above, the line height for text with font-size 16px, is 24px.
+Check the chart above, the line-height for text with font-size 16px, is 24px.
 And the line height for text with font-size 20px, is 32px.

 #### Emphasize Information